Bruschetta Chicken Bake

 - Arrange baguette slices on cookie sheet and toast one side 5 minutes.
-Turn slices, brush with 1/2 tablespoon olive oil and bake 5 minutes longer.
+Turn slices, brush with 1/2 tablespoon olive oil and bake 5 minutes.

 - Combine cherries, cilantro, sweet pepper, green onions, lime juice, lime peel, garlic salt, pepper and remaining olive oil; mix well.

-- Top each baguette with thin slice of cheese, 1 tablespoon cherry mixture and sprinkle of sliced basil.
+- Top each baguette with thin slice cheese, 1 tablespoon cherry mixture and sprinkle of basil.
 Serve warm or cold.

 Source: Northwest Cherry Growers

 (Family Features) Burgers and brats have earned a spot in the backyard barbecue hall of fame, no doubt, but if you’re looking for a different type of barbecue, add some finesse to your menu with flatbreads.